 The international education sector is one of the largest exports worth about $14 billion a year to the NSW economy.
 The industry which used to support one job for every three international students has seen a plunging downfall this year.

-A year ago, the Australian government issued the statement of border closures as a response to contain the pandemic.
+A year ago, the Australian government issued a statement of border closures as a response to contain the pandemic.
 As a result, The NSW economy contracted by $13.8 billion in June 2020.
 This equates to a loss of around $1700 for every person in the state.

 Similarly, research by Victoria University’s Mitchell Institute indicates around a 50% drop.
 That means, only 300,000 international students will be living in Australia by mid-2021.